Looter shooters remain one of the most exciting and divisive subgenres within the gaming industry.

-Their ability to get players to grind and grind in hopes of finding that one, perfect ‘god roll’ piece of armor or weapon stems from iconic titles like the Diablo games and World of Warcraft, which borrowed many of the same concepts from classic tabletop RPGs.
+Their ability to get players to grind and grind in the hopes of finding that perfect ‘god roll’ piece of armor or weapon comes from iconic titles like the Diablo games or World of Warcraft, which borrowed many of the same concepts from classic tabletop RPGs.

-The ‘looter shooter’ subgenre still has a ways to go and we’re confident it’ll get there if players continue to support those games that are truly fun and rewarding to play while voicing their concerns when a developer or publisher puts out a bad product.
+The ‘looter shooter’ subgenre still has a long way to go.
+But we’re confident it’ll get there if players continue to support those truly fun games while voicing their concerns when a developer or publisher puts out a bad product.

 The Division 2

-The sequel is a culmination of everything developer Massive Entertainment has learned from player feedback regarding the first game, containing a lot more content at launch as well as end-game activities to keep players busy.
+The sequel is a culmination of everything developer Massive Entertainment has learned from player feedback regarding the first game.
+It contains a lot more content at launch as well as end-game activities to keep players busy.

 For six years, Warframe has consistently delivered a polished and rewarding gameplay experience to players with no cost barrier for entry.

-Additionally, the game’s recent Plains of Eidolon update makes some significant changes to one of the game’s open world locations, adding a new threat and a host of technical improvements.
+Additionally, the game’s recent Plains of Eidolon update makes some significant changes to one of the game’s open-world locations, adding a new threat and a host of technical improvements.

 Risk of Rain 2

 Risk of Rain 2 is an Early Access Steam title that’s been making big waves due to its shift from a side-scrolling 2D platformer to a 3D third-person shooter.

-There are currently six different character classes with unique playstyles, which developer Hopoo Games plans to expand on and add more content in the future.
+There are currently six different character classes with unique playstyles that developer Hopoo Games plans to expand on and add more content to in the future.

-The latest and most impressive contender is Apex Legends, a free-to-play game that launched completely out of nowhere and quickly built a following of fans.
+The latest and most impressive contender is Apex Legends, a free-to-play game that launched out of nowhere and quickly built a following of fans.

-The game is all about collecting loot as you search containers and enemies’ bodies for that next great weapon, attachment, ammo, or armor to keep yourself alive long enough to be the last player standing.
+This game is all about collecting loot as you search containers and enemies’ bodies for that next great weapon, attachment, ammo or armor to keep yourself alive long enough to be the last player standing.

 Monster Hunter: World

 This one requires us to broaden the definition of ‘looter shooter’ just a bit, although there’s still plenty of shooting to be done in Monster Hunter: World if you choose to use Heavy or Light Bowguns.

 This is a great game to come back to every few months as Capcom is always adding new monster variations and events.
 While its outdated multiplayer system can sometimes be a headache, hunting down giant dragons for their body parts has never felt this fun.

 Gearbox’s over-the-top comedic first-person shooter serves as a benchmark in the evolution of the genre, offering hundreds of hours of fun for squads of up to four friends as they explore Pandora and all its post-apocalyptic wonders.

-Although the dialogue hasn’t particularly aged well, the game’s unique cel-shaded art style still holds up in 2019 and has recently been updated to support 4K graphics.
+Although the dialogue hasn’t aged well, the game’s unique cel-shaded art style still holds up in 2020 and has recently been updated to support 4K graphics.

-The Destiny franchise has been under a lot of scrutiny over the course of its two games, with multiple controversies regarding its RNG-heavy loot system as well as its consistent lack of endgame content.
+The Destiny franchise has been under a lot of scrutiny throughout its two games, with multiple controversies regarding its RNG-heavy loot system as well as its consistent lack of endgame content.

-Now that Bungie fully owns the Destiny license, we’re hoping the series is back on track and they’ll continue to listen to their dedicated playerbase.
+Now that Bungie wholly owns the Destiny license, we’re hoping the series is back on track, and they’ll continue to listen to their dedicated player base.

 Shadow Warrior 2

-Shadow Warrior 2 chronicles the latest misadventures of Lo Wang, a fierce mercenary capable of dishing out pain with a combination of guns, blades, magic, and bad puns.
+Shadow Warrior 2 chronicles the latest misadventures of Lo Wang, a fierce mercenary capable of dishing out pain with a combination of guns, blades, magic and bad puns.

 Additionally, developer Flying Wild Hog has gone on to release three expansion packs for the game, offering plenty of content for players to sink their teeth into.